By Rahul Chhabria on April 15, 2016

 Maintaining the quality is not easy

 Windows users of SourceTree are painfully aware of some of the quality and performance issues we’ve experienced since the 1.6 release and the introduction of the tree view back in October 2014.
 These are summarized in the (slightly notorious) issue – SRCTREEWIN-2093.
-We took our eyes off the ball and didn’t act quickly enough.
-The delay in getting the bugs fixed was compounded by the fact that the code base required major refactoring.
+We took our eyes off the ball and didn’t act quickly enough. he code base required major refactoring.
 We are currently working through the issues and while we still have a long way to go, the latest Windows release, v1.6.13, has turned a significant corner and put us back on the road to recovery.

 We’re here for the long haul